 How to get to Pattaya from Bangkok

 The city of Pattaya is located southeast of Bangkok [read our guide here], and the distance from Bangkok to Pattaya is about 147km.
-If you are wondering how to travel from Bangkok to Pattaya, we can tell you that your options are going by bus, mini-van, a rented car, or a private taxi.
+If you are wondering how to travel by bus from Bangkok to Pattaya, we can tell you that you have many options, not only by bus, but also by mini-van, a rented car, or a private taxi.

 Renting a car is another option to get from Bangkok airport to Pattaya.
 You can check the rental rates here, and drive to the beach by yourself.
 This is an excellent option if you are traveling with family and friends as you can use the car to explore the beautiful beaches near Pattaya.

 Are you already in town and wondering how to get to Pattaya from Bangkok city center?
 In this case, buses are your best bet.
 Head down to the Eastern Bus Terminal on Sukhumvit Road, which is situated near Ekkamai BTS station.
 There, you can get an air-conditioned bus to Pattaya every thirty minutes from 5:20 AM – 11:20 AM for the price of 117 baht.

 You will also find buses of similar pricing at the Northern Bus Terminal, which leave at 5:30 AM and 8:00 PM.
 At the Southern Bus Terminal, you can get on an air-conditioned bus to Pattaya at 5:30 AM, 8:30 AM, 10:00 AM, 12:00 PM, 2:00 PM, 4:00 PM, and 6:30 PM.

 Trips from Bangkok to Pattaya typically take 2 hours but may vary depending on the intensity of traffic.
 Some of the hotels and travel agencies in Bangkok also offer mini-vans to Pattaya.
 These options are usually priced from 400 baht and are very convenient due to the pick-up option.